harp-tech/harp-tech.github.io/tutorials/hobgoblin-reaction.md

 - Insert a [`SelectMany`] operator after `StimOn`, and set its `Name` property to `Response`.
 - Double-click on the [`SelectMany`] node to open up its internal specification.

+> [!Note]
+> The `SelectMany` operator is used here to create a new state for every input event. `Source1` represents the input event that created the state, and `WorkflowOutput` will be used to report the end result from the state (e.g. whether the response was a success or failure).

 :::workflow
 ![Stimulus presentation](../workflows/hobgoblin-reactiontime-stimulus-response-input.bonsai)
 :::